fullendmaestro/taipy-challenge/README.md

 - Enable "Developer mode" using the toggle switch in the top right corner
 - Click "Load unpacked" and select the `extension` directory from the cloned repository

-7. Interact with the Taipy Assistant through the browser extension interface.
+7. Interact with the Taipy Assistant through the browser extension interface by clicking Or press `Alt+T`.

 ## 🛠 Tech Stack